Odette-International-Ltd/transport-track-and-trace-api/documents/2 - Transport Track and Trace API.md

 Example: A journey identifier assigned by a logistics service provider XYZ could be generated as follows:
 *urn:xyz.com/movements/123-ABC-567*

-## 2.2 Information Objects Details
+## 2.2 Information objects details
 ### 2.2.1 Consignment (Shipment)

 on Means of transport